Natural Products

 The best drink is plain water as the added ingredients in soft drinks and energy drinks, and caffeine in coffee, may aggravate an overactive bladder.

 Staying hydrated is important to overall health but choosing how much and when to drink is essential to help your bladder.
-THere are some tips for managing your fluid intake:

-• Fill your cup or glass half-way or use a smaller cup.
+Fill your cup or glass half-way or use a smaller cup

-• Sip, don’t gulp.
+Sip, don’t gulp

 If you’re drinking enough water, your urine should be light yellow or almost colourless and remember that you also get fluids in other foods, such as fruit, vegetables, and soups.